-- the members of the federation can resign by themselves; - the members of the federation can be expelled.
+- the members of the federation can resign by themselves. - the members of the federation can be expelled.

-A voluntary resignation by a member needs to be validated by the General Assembly before the member is deregistered.
+A request for voluntary resignation by a member needs to be filed with the Bureau through an official representative of the member organization.
+The General Assembly validates this request before the member is deregistered.
+In a case of the General Assembly not confirming the termination request, the membership will terminate at the end of the calendar year.
 A motion to expel a member can be submitted by the Bureau or two (2) full members and needs to be submitted 4 (four) weeks prior to the start of the General Assembly.
 Such a motion can be submitted if the targeted member organisation is suspected of breaching any of the membership obligations.